kefbytes/KefBytes_iOS_Best_Practices/README.md

 	* http://five.agency/xcode-keyboard-shortcuts-which-will-boost-your-productivity/

 ## UI
-1. style Guides
+1. Make use of style Guides
 	* A style guide listing standards for UI elements go a long way
 	* Items to include in the style guide include but are not limited to
 		* Colors
 		* Fonts
 		* Button sizes and shapes
 		* Resuable assets
-2. standardized Colors
+2. Standardize Colors
-	* Use a UIColor Category to define all your colors and import the category in the prefix.pch file for your project
+	* Use a UIColor Category to define all your colors and import the category in the prefix.pch file of your project
 	* Don't use Macro's.
 Example #define Color...
-3. designing for different devices and screen sizes
+3. Designing for different devices and screen sizes
 	* Use adaptive layout, size classes and auto layout to design for different devices and screen sizes
-4. storyboards, nibs or code
+4. Storyboards, nibs or code
-	* The use of storyboards vs nibs vs coce is a hotly debated topic.
+	* The use of storyboards vs nibs vs code is a hotly debated topic.
 We live in a world where apps are often maintained by developers coming and going over the lifetime of the app.
 Enhancements need to be implemented in a timely manner.
 New developers come on board and need to get up to speed as quickly as possible.
 With these things in mind follow this very general guideline.
 		* Use storyboards whenever possible
-		* When you come across a view that just can't be laid out right in a storyboard use a nibs
+		* When you come across a view that just can't be laid out right in a storyboard use a nib
 		* When a view is so complicated that neither a storyboard or nib will work lay it out in code
 	* Use multiple storyboards so individual ones don't get too large
-	* for repeatable views used over and over again nibs are a good optional
+	* For repeatable views used over and over again nibs are a good optional
-	* code allows the most flexibility but can take longer to layout and maintain
+	* Code allows the most flexibility but can take longer to layout and maintain
 5. UIStackView
 	* Since UIStackViews were introduced Apple seems to be encouraging the use of them more and more

 ## Code
-1. constants
+1. Constants
 	* Constants are preferred over in-line string literals or numbers
 	* Swift - use a struct file
 	* ObjC - Constants.h file (include in prefix header)